IndieSpace Programs

 Sample Advocacy efforts:

-A Seat at the Table: IndieSpace invites small budget arts organizations to join them in their meetings with funders.
+A Seat at the Table/Pizza Parties with People…at Foundations: IndieSpace invites small budget arts organizations to join them in their meetings with funders.
 It’s an opportunity for an artist or individual at a smaller organization to introduce themselves, build relationships, see an example of how these meetings go, and hear what type of questions the funders ask.
+And it is an opportunity for the funder to meet an artist organization that may not already be on their radar.

 Co-Ops and Community Land Trusts: IndieSpace believes strongly in the need for new models that are community centered and led.
 Co-Ops and Community Land Trusts are two ways forward that IndieSpace advocates for.